ESCOMP/CTSM/doc/source/users_guide/running-PTCLM/using-ptclm.rst

    You need to setup an inputdata directory where you have write access to it.
    Normally, for NCAR machines the data is on an inputdata where the user does NOT have write access to it.
    A way that you can get around this is to use the **link_dirtree** script to create softlinks from the normal location to a location you have write access to.
-   So for example on yellowstone:
+   So for example on cheyenne:
    ::

       > setenv CSMDATA $CESMDATAROOT/inputdata